Learn how to send local and production push notifications in your React Native Application

 npm install @notifee/react-native --save

-Update the onMessage handler to display native notifications:
+Update onMessage to display native notifications:

 import notifee, { EventType } from '@notifee/react-native';